microsoft/pxt-adafruit/docs/projects/timing-gates.md

 # Timing gates

-In ths project, we will build a timing gate, a system that can measure the speed of a car.

-### ~hint
+### ~avatar

-This lesson explains the principles of timing gates using household materials.
-To build high performance gates, you will need better sensors such as [Hall Effect sensors](https://en.wikipedia.org/wiki/Hall_effect_sensor).
+This project explains the principles of timing gates using household materials.

 ### ~

-## How does it work?
+## Timing gates

 The two gates are connected to the micro:bit and can detect a car passing through.